 - Wet surfaces, mechanical problems, dangerous behavior, and missing safety equipment can all result in falls overboard and drownings

 Richard Serpe: Master of Laws in Admiralty

 Maritime accidents are governed under a distinct set of laws, and not just any attorney can handle Jones Act and maritime cases.
 An experienced maritime lawyer can fight to get the results, the settlement and the financial compensation you deserve for your care.

-Richard Serpe has years of experience in protecting the rights of injured workers; He knows how the insurers of commercial vessels will do everything they can to minimize their financial liability, even if it is at the expense of decent treatment for the injured.
+- Protecting Injured Seamen: Richard Serpe has years of experience in protecting the rights of injured seamen.
+He knows how the insurers of commercial vessels will do everything they can to minimize their financial liability, even if it is at the expense of decent treatment for the injured.

 If you or a loved one has been injured in a maritime-related accident, you should have an experienced maritime lawyer by your side.
 Contact us for your free, no obligation consultation.
 Call or text us anytime at 757-233-0009.